w-decker/Honors-Thesis/Protocol/protocol.md

 #### To execute the exposure, open the Dell computer in the control room.
 The paradigm was created with PsychoPy and is located at the following path: GET PATH.

+#### Please familiarize yourself with executing PsychoPy files within the experiment builder.
+This is how the exposure is launched.

-#### You will then be prompted with two pop up windows.
+#### Once you launch the exposure, you will be prompted with two pop up windows.
 The first is where you set the condition and order.
 The second is where you will type the subject ID.
-Please make sure you are familiar with opening PsychoPy files/experiments in the GUI before starting.

 # 5. The post-test

 #### The post-test must be executed on a Mac laptop outside of the scanner.
-Thus far, participants have completed this task in the control room.
-The code/files to execute this are located in the shared Box folder.
+Participants will complete this task in the control room.
+The code/files to execute this are located in the shared Box folder, PBRC.

 #### You will execute the paradigm exactly the same as you did while the participant was in the scanner, except they will be in the control room and on a Mac laptop.
 You will then be prompted with two pop up windows.
 The first is where you set the condition and order.
 The second is where you will type the subject ID.
-Please make sure you are familiar with opening PsychoPy files/experiments in the GUI before starting.
+Please make sure you are familiar with opening PsychoPy files/experiments in the experiment builder before starting.

-#### In this post-test, participants completed a three-alternative forced choice task, in which some sound from the scanner (target sound) and two other sounds (foil sounds) are pitted against eachother.
-There are 12 trials.
+#### In this post-test, participants complete a three-alternative forced choice task, in which some sounds from the scanner (target sound) and two other sounds (foil sounds) are pitted against eachother.
+There are 12 trials in total.
 Each sound (the two foils and one target) are played one after another and the order in which they are presented is counter balanced and determined by the input you provide to the two pop up windows.

 #### This post-test makes use of a color coded schema.
 Therefore, you must place colored stickers on your keyboard.
 Below is the code for which colored stickers must be placed on which keys.